Go to Reviews.org US Edition

 How much data does videoconferencing use?

-From 23MB to 2.4GB per hour Data usage for video conferencing software can vary greatly.
+Data usage for video conferencing software can vary greatly.
 Skype uses up to around 23MB of data per hour, spread across download and upload, for an HD-quality call between two people.
 As more people are added to a Skype call, though, the data usage goes up, with seven or more people on a Skype video call using around 64MB of data per hour.
-Zoom – a popular video conferencing service that tends to be used for more than two participants – has a data range of up to 1.62GB per hour for a one-on-one video calls at 1080p quality, which can stretch up to 2.4GB per hour for a group call.
+Zoom – a popular video conferencing service that tends to be used for more than two participants – has a data range of up to 1.62GB per hour for a one-on-one video call at 1080p quality, which can stretch up to 2.4GB per hour for a group call.

-This really depends on the video-streaming service you’re using and the quality at which you’re streaming.
+This really depends on the streaming service you’re using and the quality at which you’re watching.
 On the lower end of the scale, streaming 480p-quality videos on YouTube may use as little as 260MB per hour.
 On the other end of the scale, streaming 4K TV shows on Netflix or 4K movies on Stan may use as much as 7GB per hour of playback.

 Here’s a breakdown of the approximate hourly data-usage ranges of popular streaming services: